Juliop1980/deep-encode/data/ReadMe.md

 ## Run
 ### Build and Train the model
-The script model-new.py builds the GBDT model and predicts the VMAF values.
+The script dataInR.rmd builds the Linear Regression model and predicts the VMAF values.

-to run this script:
-`python model-new.py`
+Run All

-### Plot bitrate/VMAF pairs
+### Plot bitrate/VMAF pairs/encodding Ladder
-The script plot_bitrate_vmaf.py plots the data points(bitrate, predicted VMAF) and calculates the convexhull for each video ID.

-to run this script:
-`python plot_bitrate_vmaf.py`
-### Build encoding ladder
-The script build_encoding_ladder.py builds the bitrate/VMAF ladders for each video ID.

-to run this script:
-`python build_encoding_ladder.py`
+The dataFrame encoddingLadderFinished contains the final EncodingLadder (videoID, bitrate, resolution, maxVMAF)

+### Convex hull ###

+The ConvexHull Graphs are saved as .png in the Folder.

 ## Documentation